ShobaS/Daily-Log/log.md

 Have seen videos in angular for work.
 Need to understand the concepts better and also to continue with drum machine and journal.

 Day 74:
 Have seen videos about git and just intro about traefik and docker.
 Tried out a small JS task.

+Day 75:
+Created a database in postgres and tried to run the journal app.
+But having some issue in docker.
+Need to resolve it.